Visitors will notice a new feature as they take the main drive towards Hestercombe House.

-The Elizabethan Water Garden is incredibly rare, and is situated in the parkland area of Hestercombe.
+The Water Garden is situated in the parkland area of Hestercombe.
 When fishing was a popular pastime for women, this would have provided the perfect place for recreation, picnics, and of course, catching fish.

 A flock of Canada Geese have already made their home there, and soon it’s hoped that two buildings will be brought back to life.

 Funded by the Countryside Stewardship Scheme work to restore The Water Garden started in 2020.
 Following extensive archival research and careful excavation a wall around the pond and island in the middle were revealed and subsequently rebuilt.
 In the autumn of 2021 the natural spring was reconnected and the pond filled.
 Hestercombe has also secured funding as part of the LEADER programme which will allow us to rebuild the summerhouse and boathouse.

 The summerhouse is based on a watercolour believed to have been painted by Coplestone Warre Bampfylde which depicts Hestercombe’s 17th century Water Garden and gives us the basis of the design.

 In the late nineteenth century the Portmans dredged the lake and added a boathouse, probably to facilitate duck shooting as ducks were known to be reared in the early 1900s at Combe House by the gamekeeper, Mr Butters.
 The foundations of the boathouse, along with a sunken punt, were uncovered during excavations.

 The boathouse will take design cues from the architecture of Hestercombe House, specifically the original meat store which was constructed in the same era.
 The boathouse will be built in a horseshoe shape, following the original footings.

 Alongside the Water Garden, handmade estate railings will mark the boundary and will also be taken from the original designs found elsewhere on the estate.